 Wise and Jamison tie the knot2006 Norwalk High grad marries 2009 South Central grad.
 Today at

 Jessica, the daughter of Larry and Jennifer Jamison, was a 2009 South Central graduate and works as a teacher at Junior Explorers Child Development Center in Norwalk.
-The groom was a 2006 Norwalk High School graduate and 2010 graduate of University of Akron.
+The groom, son of Frank and Karen Wise, was a 2006 Norwalk High School graduate and 2010 graduate of University of Akron.

 Start the conversation, or Read more at Norwalk Reflector.